li-shaoke/projectDemoSsm/README.md

 # projectDemoSsm
+The demo for SSM(spring+spring mvc+mybatis) automatically generate sqlmapper by mybatis

+You can contact me by sending email to me, if you have a problem.
+Email address is: eric_li@live.cn

-The demo for SSM(spring+spring mvc+mybatis) automatically generate sqlmapper by mybatis when you run, you shoud alter the file db.properties and generatorConfig.xml in the /src/main/resource directory, with correct username and PWD of your mySql DB
+when you run,
+you shoud alter the file db.properties and generatorConfig.xml in the /src/main/resource directory, with correct username and PWD of your mySql DB

+li Shaoke
+2017.11.03

 The table struct:
 -- ----------------------------